barronh/permm/README.md

 Enjoy!<br/>
 [Development The Development Team]

 p.s.
+A citable version is available at: http://dx.doi.org/10.5281/zenodo.44396

+p.p.s.
 Our logo is a networkx diagram of an atmospheric oxidation reaction mechanism.